lrgresearch/oldwebsite/index.md

 ## News

+#### January 2021

+* Pakize Turhan is joined to our group.
+Welcome Pakize.
+* Gul Ercetin is joined to our group.
+Welcome Gul.

 #### October 2020

 * A new article **"The effect of passivation layer, doping and spacer layer on electron-longitudinal optical phonon momentum relaxation time in Al0.3Ga0.7N/AlN/GaN heterostructures"**, which is a result of a joint project between Gazi University, Eskisehir Technical University, Rzhanov Institute of Semiconductor Physics and Novosibirsk State University, is published in Mater.
 Sci.
 Semicond.
 Process.